-How exactly does conformance checking work?
+How does conformance checking work?

-In process mining, processes are visualized using event logs.
-This visualization is also referred to as the actual process.
+In process mining, business processes are visualized using event logs.
+This visualization is also referred to as the discovered model.
 All logged process activities, as well as their durations and sequences, are represented in this process model.
-Conformance checking then compares the actual process model with a reference model, which can be visualized as a superimposition of the two models.
+Conformance checking compares the discovered model with a reference or target model, which can be visualized as a superimposition of the two models.

-Why do we do conformance checking?
+Why do we use conformance checking?

 Conformance checking helps ensure that all process deviations from the target process or reference model are identified, minimizing risk of audit problems or legal violations.
 Process deviations often require more resources than the target process or may have a negative impact on product or service quality.
 As a result, most process deviations lead to financial loss, so companies have a great interest in identifying unplanned process sequences and introducing appropriate preventive measures.